mizukaze554/LinuxToolsAutoSetup/README.md

 # LinuxToolsAutoSetup

 This repository contains a bash script to automatically set up a development environment on a Linux machine.
-The script installs tools such as Node.js, npm, React, Flutter, Dart SDK, Android Studio, and Visual Studio Code.
+The script installs tools such as Node.js, npm, React, Flutter, Dart SDK, Android Studio, Visual Studio Code, and Laravel.

 ## Prerequisites